A Guide to Understanding and Communicating with Dementia Patients

 In the earlier stages of the disease, the patient may realize what’s happening to them and show awareness of the symptoms and changes.
 The signs don’t appear immediately.
 Dementia is a gradual process, and as the process goes by, we need to offer support and consideration and provide a comfortable environment for our loved ones who are going through all of this.

 The most important thing we need to do, perhaps the hardest thing, is to accept what is happening.
-Let’s face it; no one likes something as heartbreaking as dementia happen to their family and close friends.
+Let’s face it; no one likes something as heartbreaking as dementia happens to their family and close friends.
 But denying the bitter truth won’t do the patient or any of us any good.
 Instead of disregarding what might be true, we should stay strong and show the patient they’re not alone in any part of the disease.

 After acknowledging the fact that our loved one has dementia, we need to learn how to keep communicating with them because it’s important not to leave them alone.